 - Bounce-off The bounce-off method is effective if there is an object in or behind the spill area.
 The foam stream can be directed at the object, which will break the force of the stream, allowing the foam to gently flow onto the fuel surface. - Bank-in When no obstacles exist to bounce the foam off, firefighters should attempt to roll the foam onto the fire.
-By hitting the ground in front of the fire, the foam will pile up increasing in depth and as the angle of nozzle in relation to the ground is decreased the velocity and direction of the foam stream will push or roll the blanket of foam into the spill area as firefighters move forward. - Rain-down An alternative application technique is the rain-down method.
-The nozzle is elevated and falls over or rained onto the spill as gently as possible.
+By hitting the ground in front of the fire, the foam will pile up and roll into the spill area.
+This technique is particularly effective with non-air aspirating fog nozzles.
+The mechanical agitation of the foam hitting the ground will help to aerate the foam. - Rain-down An alternative application technique is the rain-down method.
+The nozzle is elevated and the foam is allowed to fall over the spill as gently as possible.